 Gout symptoms may come and go, but there are ways to manage symptoms and prevent flare-ups.
 These dietary recommendations may prevent gout attacks:

-Limit or avoid alcohol.
-Research has shown that beer in particular is likely to increase the gout symptoms.
+- Limit or avoid alcohol.
+Research has shown that beer in particular is likely to increase gout symptoms.
 Talk with your physician about whether alcohol is safe for you.

 Common tests to help diagnose gout may include: